Ashley Graham Goes Topless In Racy Photo Showing Off Her Ample Assets

 The plus-size model is topless in the photo but seems to be wearing a long black shirt.

-Sports Illustrated Swimsuit Issue cover model has her long brunette hair flowing down to her cleavage and her hair behind her ear showing her flawless cheekbones.
+Sports Illustrated Swimsuit issue cover model has her long brunette hair flowing down to her cleavage and her hair behind her ear showing her flawless cheekbones.

 Graham is an advocate for confident body image and promotes a body-positive attitude for curvier women.
-Therefore, it is no surprise the model flaunts her curvy body that challenges the industries practice of slimmer modes, which some consider being an unrealistic standard.
+Therefore, it is no surprise the model flaunts her curvy body that challenges the industry’s practice of slimmer modes, which some consider being an unrealistic standard.

-Lincoln, Nebraska native model has over 7 million followers on Instagram and the topless selfie has over 200,000 likes on the social media platform.
+The Lincoln, Nebraska, native model has over 7 million followers on Instagram and the topless selfie has over 200,000 likes on the social media platform.

 The model authored a book A New Model: What Confidence, Beauty, and Power Really Look Like last year and continues to grace the covers of fashion magazines, such as Vogue and Harper’s Bazaar.
 Graham starred in numerous Levi’s jean ad campaigns.